Building a zero net energy home with propane Building a zero net energy home with propane

 What is zero net energy?

 The energy-neutral approach Schicketanz takes is commonly called zero net energy, or ZNE.
 In the simplest terms, a ZNE home produces as much energy as it uses, most commonly using solar PV panels.
 But there are different ways to define a ZNE home, and these homes are known by other terms as well.
-Here are a few ways a zero energy home might be measured.
+Here are a few ways a zero net energy home might be measured.

 Engineering consultant David Knight discusses how he approaches zero net energy projects with his clients.